Microflow/how-can-we-fix/README.md

 Check out the example Alchemy app at **alchemy.digitalfreepen.com**.
 We'll make our own version as soon as possible.

-## How Can We Fix Will Help Users Crowd Answer the Following Questions
+## How Can We Fix Will Help Users Answer Questions Like These

 - What can we do to fix pollution in our local area?
 - How can I raise money for an app?